Cole Whitt: Cup Series

 At the end of the season, in which he finished 31st in points, BK Racing owners Ron Devine and Anthony Marlowe announced that Whitt would not return to BK Racing in 2015.
 It was then rumored that he had left the team so he could replace David Ragan in the No. 34 Ford for Front Row Motorsports.
 Marlowe then sent a Tweet congratulating Whitt for getting the ride with the team.
 However, less than 24 hours later, Front Row Motorsports spokesperson Shari Spiewak squashed that announcement by stating that it was false and that they denied that Whitt was replacing Ragan at Front Row and that they are working to get Ragan and teammate David Gilliland contract extensions with them, leaving many including Ragan puzzled about what Marlowe was thinking.
 Marlowe later apologized to Ragan and the team about his inadvertent tweet in an interview with MotorSportsTalk, although he still insisted Whitt was headed to Front Row in some capacity.
 Whitt would eventually announce that he had left BK Racing.

 Later, on January 16, 2015, Front Row announced that Whitt would join the team, in the No. 35 Ford, the third full-time team car.
 Speed Stick GEAR, who had sponsored him for four races at Swan and seven at BK, followed him to Front Row in a ten-race deal, along with Rinnai Tankless Water Heaters for an undisclosed number of races.
-Whitt finished the year 31st in points for the second straight year, while improving his career best finish to 13th in the GEICO 500 at Talladega.
+Whitt finished the year 31st in points for the second straight year, while improving his career best finish to thirteenth in the GEICO 500 at Talladega.
 FRM shut down the No. 35 car leaving Whitt with no ride in 2016.

 Whitt moved to Premium Motorsports in 2016, driving the No. 98 with sponsorship from RTIC coolers, Speed Stick, and Rinnai among others.
 While racing Michael McDowell in his Can-Am Duel race, Whitt spun and broke his transmission, which caused him to miss the Daytona 500 after qualifying the previous two years.
 Whitt finished a 26th place at Fontana on an unfunded team.
-At Talladega, Whitt avoided massive crashes contending a top 10 finish, but was involved in the last lap crash finishing a season best 18th.
-On the series' return to Daytona, Whitt was able to avoid major crash involvement and crossed the line 11th, a new career best, and Jay Robinson's best finish as a Sprint Cup owner.
+At Talladega, Whitt avoided massive crashes contending a top-ten finish, but was involved in the last lap crash finishing a season best eighteenth.
+On the series' return to Daytona, Whitt was able to avoid major crash involvement and crossed the line eleventh, a new career best, and Jay Robinson's best finish as a Sprint Cup owner.
 During the season, Whitt also ran sporadically for TriStar Motorsports in the Xfinity Series and RBR Enterprises in the Truck Series.
 During the Chase for the Championship, being replaced by drivers like D. J. Kennington.